 After doing a post on how to stay organised with blogging

-Stop putting things off until ‘tomorrow’, because half of the time it takes a lot longer than that until its done.
-It might be a pain to start, but once its done, it’s out of the way and one, which means less for you to worry about.
-If you can start now then whats stopping you?
+Stop putting things off until ‘tomorrow’.
+Half of the time it takes a lot longer than that until its done.
+It might be a pain to start, but once its done, it’s out-of-the-way.
+Which means less for you to worry about.
+If you can start now, then whats stopping you?

 It doesn’t even have to be expensive or fancy looking, even though fancy looking ones do make a good prop for photos.
 (Just think of the insta opportunities!)
 I still don’t understand bullet journals, which is mainly because I haven’t looked into them properly, but they are very popular at the minute.
-I bought myself a diary for this year, which is really handy, as I actually have somewhere to write things down that isn’t in my phone, so now I have a better understanding of what I’m doing and when I’m doing it, instead of constantly being reminded by other people.
+At the start of this year, I bought myself a diary.
+It’s been great to be able to write things down, and not type them in my phone.
+Now I have a better understanding of what I’m doing and when I’m doing it.
+Instead of constantly being reminded by other people.
 I will admit that I need to look at it more, but I’m getting there!

 I’m the type of person that wouldn’t set goals in case they didn’t get reached, but that all changed with blogmas.
 I realised that I actually have a lot of determination, as there was no way I wasn’t finishing all 24 posts.
 (Still can’t believe that happened to be honest) Your goals can be anything for any period of time, but when you’re procrastinating the day away just remind yourself of your goals and how you’ll feel if you reach it!
 Even if that goal is to take a day out and binge on Pretty Little Liars all day; you do you.

 If you get to the end of the day and wish there was more time in the day, then you may need to get up earlier; shock, horror.
-I’m not suggesting you become one of these people that go out for a run at 5am etc, but there is more than one 10 o’clock in the day.
-I will hold my hand up and say I struggle with this a lot, but getting into the routine will really help.
+I’m not suggesting you become one of these people who go out for a run at 5am etc, but there is more than one 10 o’clock in the day.
+I will hold my hands up, and say I struggle with this.
+A routine will really help.